glawb45/ids706-data-engineering/README.md

 A Python Jupyter Notebook.\
 GitHub Actions for continuous integration to automate linting and testing.\
 Github Copilot for AI-assisted coding.
+A docker file to use globally if needed.

 ### Goal